pkgcloud/pkgcloud/docs/providers/hp/README.md

 var client = require('pkgcloud').compute.createClient({
     provider: 'hp',
     username: 'your-user-name',
-    apiKey: 'your-api-key',
+    password: 'your-password',
     region: 'ORD'
 });
 ```

 #### Tokens and Expiration

-When you make your first call to a hp provider, your client is authenticated transparent to your API call. hp will issue you a token, with an expiration.
+When you make your first call to a HP provider, your client is authenticated transparent to your API call.
+HP will issue you a token, with an expiration.
 When that token expires, the client will automatically re-authenticate and retrieve a new token.
 The caller shouldn't have to worry about this happening.

 #### Internal URLs